Coleridge-Initiative/big-data-and-social-science/docs/11-ChapterBiasFairness.md

 Introduction
 ------------

-In Chapter 6, you learned about several of the concepts, tools, and approaches used in the field of machine learning and how they can be used in the social sciences.
-In chapter 6, we focused on evaluation metrics such as precision (positive predictive value), recall (sensitivity), area-under-curve (AUC), and accuracy, that are often used to measure the performance of machine learning methods.
+In Chapter [Machine Learning](#chap:ml), you learned about several of the concepts, tools, and approaches used in the field of machine learning and how they can be used in the social sciences.
+In chapter [Machine Learning](#chap:ml), we focused on evaluation metrics such as precision (positive predictive value), recall (sensitivity), area-under-curve (AUC), and accuracy, that are often used to measure the performance of machine learning methods.
 In most (if not